Kraken-CI/website/docs/features.md

 ## Reporting

-- test results and issues are monitored over time; this allows:
+- test results and issues are monitored over time; this allows for:
   - comparing to previous results and then reporting `regressions` and `fixes`
   - presenting `stability` of test cases so it is easy to spot what test should be improved or removed from testing scope
   - presenting charts of test case history so it can be observed how given test case behaved in the past